What You Need to Know Before Going to a Hearing

 Should You Bring a Witness to Your Disability Appeal Hearing?

-You aren't required to bring witnesses to your disability hearing, but in some cases, they can be helpful to your case.
+You aren't required to bring witnesses to your disability hearing, but sometimes they can be helpful to your case.

 -